Do You Have a Defense to Your Criminal Case in San Fernando Valley?

 So, the prosecutors are going to be able to block this entrapment defense because they’re going to be able to say, this guy is predisposed.
 Why is he here?
 This is right where all the neighbors are complaining of prostitution activities.

 That’s why we’re set up right here.
 He’s meeting with somebody who looks and talks like a prostitute.
 He’s got cash.
 So, sometimes the defenses are just simply not applicable in a particular case.
 That’s why you have to flush things out with your attorney.
+Sometimes pretrial motions can be very effective weapons in a criminal case.

 Using The Right Defense Under The Circumstances